228w1a12d7/Integrated-Banking-Operations-Hub-A-Salesforce-Solution/README.md

 **1. Loan Management Module**
 - **Use Case:** Digitize the loan application, approval, and repayment process.
-- **Key Features:** Automated risk scoring, multi-step approval process, and a customer portal for applicants.
+- **Key Features:** Includes automated risk scoring, a multi-step approval process, and an automated audit trail.

 **2. Wealth & Portfolio Management Module**
-- **Use Case:** Centrally track a client's investment portfolio, financial assets, and goals.
+- **Use Case:** Centralize the tracking of a client's investment portfolio, assets, and goals.
-- **Key Features:** Automatic calculation of portfolio value, real-time asset tracking, and a dynamic dashboard for financial advisors.
+- **Key Features:** Provides automatic calculation of portfolio value (using Apex/Roll-Up logic), real-time asset tracking, and a dynamic LWC dashboard for advisors.

 **3. Compliance & Risk Management Module**
-- **Use Case:** Monitor and manage regulatory compliance and risk events across the entire bank.
+- **Use Case:** Monitor and manage regulatory compliance and risk events across the bank.
-- **Key Features:** A system to track all regulations, audit every major change, and send alerts for compliance issues.
+- **Key Features:** A system to track regulations, audit major changes (via Flow), and send alerts for compliance issues.

 ---